ajay9359/Airbnb_SQL_powerbi_Project/README.md

 - What is the total number of Airbnb listings in Austin, Texas?
 - Which areas in Austin, Texas have the highest number of Airbnb units, and what is the price range in those areas?
 - What proportion of hosts in Austin, Texas primarily rent out their entire home compared to those who rent out just a room?
-- Have hosts in Austin, Texas utilized Airbnb as a platform for long-term rentals to circumvent regulations or accountability measures?

 ## Data Preparation
- I checked the dataset , There are  1,419 rows in the dataset.
+ I checked the dataset , There are  15,419 rows in the dataset.
 Also, Checked if there is any Duplicate Data or not.

  ![Screenshot (877)](https://github.com/ajay9359/Resume_BI/assets/153490133/50b9286e-b4cb-4258-876c-ca598fc89fcd)